 At the same time, we’re working closely with local councils and Transport for London to support further initiatives to improve the public realm in and around Midtown.
 We also will soon be upgrading our information kiosk at Holborn which will help get everyone from A to B as well as being an air quality monitoring station for London.

-At BEE Midtown, we hope to be able to continue to do everything we can to promote sustainable development for London throughout the 2020s.
+At Midtown BID, we hope to be able to continue to do everything we can to promote sustainable development for London throughout the 2020s.